 Analysis of the Process

 Review your answers to these four questions.
-Do your answers contain statements that evoke emotions of fear and anger, or possibly even sadness?
+Do your answers contain statements that evoke emotions of fear, anger, or even sadness?
 Are your responses ambivalent or neutral?
 Are you seeing the world from a black-and-white dualism perspective?

 Whatever emotional attachment you have to your answers is a massive clue about your mindset.
 If you can’t answer without emotional attachment, you know you have some work to do.
 You know you need to expand your awareness to see past the boundaries of your paradigm.
 If this is the case, take your list to the library.
 Research the topics using sources OUTSIDE of your current worldview.